sjanhunen/my-jekyll-site/index.markdown

 We publish our Bible study presentation notes in PDF form below.

-If you haven't already, be sure to [join](https://bfmcanada.myflodesk.com/) our mailing list to keep up to date!

 ## The Good News - The Armour of God (2023)

 * [Part 1 - Introduction](./assets/studies/BFM_The_Good_News_Part_1_Introduction.pdf)